blodone/Cable/README.md

 For above, download and place local.cable.Cable.desktop in ~/.local/share/applications/ directory.

 On Arch Linux, install using PKGBUILD or Arch package.
+Package is also available on AUR.

 I might be adding testing Debian packages, flatpaks and AppImages.